-When printing or exporting from ArcMap, ArcMap first creates a Windows enhanced metafile (*.EMF) of the layout or data view.
+When printing or exporting from ArcMap, the software creates a Windows enhanced metafile (*.EMF) of the layout or data view.
 Once the EMF file has been created, ArcMap sends it to the printer engine or export driver selected for the conversion to the final output.

-When experiencing a problem with printing or exporting from ArcMap, narrow down where in the output process the problem is occurring by verifying that the map is being written correctly to EMF.
+If a problem is experienced with printing or exporting from ArcMap, narrow down where in the output process the problem occurs by verifying that the map is written correctly to EMF.

 Note: It is highly recommended to use ArcGIS Pro for printing and exporting, especially when experiencing issues caused by the limitations of the ArcMap display engine.
 More specifically, ArcGIS Pro is not restricted by the graphical device interface (GDI) limitations that some users experience in ArcMap.
 For example, transparency is natively supported in ArcGIS Pro, preventing the rasterization of layers.
 Additionally, ArcGIS Pro supports transparency in layout elements.